How we are Doing a World of Good

 About U-M School of Public Health

-Simply defined, public health is about promoting health and preventing disease.
+Simply defined, public health is about promoting health, preventing disease, and protecting people.
 In the real world of human experience, though, it is a lot more complex than its definition.

 This is our passion, and we invite anyone of similar passion, drive and focus to join us in this quest.
 And don't worry if you're not exactly sure what your future might hold.
 There is a place for you here.
 The University of Michigan School of Public Health has been creating a better future through shaping public health practice, research, and education since 1941 -- and before we were an official school, our roots date back to 1881.
 You can help us invent the future of public health.